Better Bunching, Nicer Notching: Solutions

 Let $(y_i, X_i)$, $i=1,\ldots,n$, be an iid sample of observations.
 The maximum likelihood estimator (MLE) for the true parameters $(\eps, \beta, \sigma)$ is constructed by maximizing the log-likelihood function with respect to $(e,b,s)$ given the sample data,

-Regardless of the true distribution $F_{n^*|X}$, the MLE is consistent for the parameters that maximize the population average of the log-likelihood function, that is, $(e^*, b^*, s^*) = \arg \max_{e,b,s} \mme[\ell_i(e, b, s)]$, where the solution is unique (see, e.g., \cite{hayashi2000}, Section 8.3.).
-We say the elasticity is identified by a mid-censored Tobit when the true parameter $\eps$ coincides with $e^*$.

-In what follows, we show $e^* = \eps$ even when $F_{n^*|X}$ is not Gaussian.
-We start by characterizing the class of possible distributions of $n^*$.
+Regardless of what the true distribution $F_{n^*|X}$ is, the MLE based on \eqref{eq:likelihood} is consistent for the parameters that maximize the population average of the log-likelihood function, that is, $(e^*, b^*, s^*) = \arg \max_{e,b,s} \mme[\ell_i(e, b, s)]$, where the solution is unique (see, e.g., \cite{hayashi2000}, Section 8.3.).
+We say the elasticity is identified by a mid-censored Tobit when $e^* = \eps$.
+This occurs when $F_{n^*|X}(n,x) = \Phi\left(\frac{n-x\beta}{\sigma} \right)$, but we would like to relax the normality assumption and still have $e^* = \eps$.
+We pursue this exercise in the next paragraphs.
+The Tobit estimator is extremely practical to implement, and we believe it is worth investigating a set of assumptions on $F_{n^*|X}$ that are weaker than normality and yet sufficient for consistency.
+We start by describing these conditions on the set of possible distributions $\m{F}_{n^*|X}$.

-\begin{assumption} Let $\mathcal{F}_X$ be the non-parametric class of all possible CDFs of $X$.
-Let $\mathcal{F}_{n^*}$ be the semi-parametric class of all possible CDFs of $n^*$ defined as: